aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1466-Introduction.md

 ### Installation

-* Before Matplotlib's plotting functions can be used, Matplotlib needs to be installed.
+* Before we can use Matplotlib's plotting functions, Matplotlib needs to be installed.
-* The Anaconda distribution of Python as well as Google Colab come with Matplotlib pre-installed and no further installation steps are necessary.
+* The Anaconda distribution of Python and Google Colab come with Matplotlib pre-installed, and no further installation steps are necessary.
-* However, if you're not using any of those, you can install it by running a simple pip command in your terminal: **`pip install matplotlib`**
+* However, if you're not using any of those, you can install it by running a simple pip command in your terminal: **` pip install matplotlib`**